 Behind the scenes we also work closely with the RSPCA, vets, the police and other organisations to help rescue injured and abandoned wild animals and bring them back to good health.

 We have extensive expertise in working with Eurasian otters and so much of our rescue work involves orphaned and abandoned otter cubs that have been separated from their parents due to swollen rivers, accidents or other events.

-In 2012-13 we helped rescue seven cubs within one three-week period alone due to heavy winter rainfall.
-The cubs stay with us at New Forest Wildlife Park until they are 15 to 18 months old, and are kept away from human contact as much as possible so they can hopefully be returned to the wild.
+The rescued cubs stay with us at New Forest Wildlife Park until they are 15 to 18 months old and after weaning they are kept away from human contact as much as possible so they can successfully be returned to the wild.